apache/ignite/modules/platforms/python/docs/datatypes/cache_props.rst

 Cache Properties
 ================

-The :mod:`~pyignite.datatypes.prop_codes` module contains a list of ordinal values, that represent various cache settings.
+The :mod:`~pygridgain.datatypes.prop_codes` module contains a list of ordinal values, that represent various cache settings.

-Please refer to the `Apache Ignite Data Grid`_ documentation on cache synchronization, rebalance, affinity and other cache configuration-related matters.
+Please refer to the `GridGain Data Grid`_ documentation on cache synchronization, rebalance, affinity and other cache configuration-related matters.